fargito/devto-articles/blog-posts/1-announcing-swarmion/announcing-swarmion.md

 ### VS Code support

 Each package in the monorepo is defined as a workspace in the multi-root workspaces.
-It enables easier browsing and searching features.
+It enables easier browsing and searching features, bringing the same navigation than in a standard codebase.

 Using multi-root workspaces makes it possible to use the great [`vs-code` extension](https://github.com/jest-community/vscode-jest#how-to-use-the-extension-with-monorepo-projects), which makes it possible to run and debug tests directly inside VS Code.

 ## 🎁 Wrapping up

-Be sure to check out https://www.swarmion.dev/ for docs about swarmion, the [template repo](https://github.com/swarmion/template) and the [main repo](https://github.com/swarmion/swarmion), any feedback is greatly welcomed !
+Be sure to check out https://www.swarmion.dev/ for docs about Swarmion, the [template repo](https://github.com/swarmion/template) and the [tools repo](https://github.com/swarmion/swarmion).
+Any feedback is greatly welcomed!

 ### 🎄 Upcoming features

 Swarmion is being maintained by a core team of several people, we are striving to deliver more and more features:

 - a `create-swarmion-app` script to create an app even more easily
-- contracts library to define between services
+- contracts library to define type-safe and runtime interactions between services
 - frontend and frontend library generators

 ### 🤝 Acknowledgments